 We support a zero tolerance policy with regard to any attempt of plagiarism or bad intentions of our authors or any associates.

-A common question that we get from readers is: can a massage gun help with cellulite?
-We talk about the potential benefits and considerations of using your massage gun to manage cellulite here.
+This is a common question we get from readers.
+Here, we discuss the potential benefits and considerations of using your massage gun to manage it.

-This is an informative post with the goal of answering some common questions we get about massage guns and cellulite.
+This is an informative post to answer some common questions we get about massage guns and cellulite.
 It is not intended to diagnose or treat any medical condition.

-Research is limited on massage guns since they are a new type of device, so many ideas will still need testing and vetting.
+Research is limited on percussive massagers since they are a new type of device, so many ideas will still need testing and vetting.

 However, rest assured that the information provided here is accurate because this post has been written by a licensed physiotherapist, Dr. Alex Stone, DPT.

-We encourage you to check with your doctor before attempting to use any of the advice given here.
+We encourage you to check with your doctor before using any of the advice given here.

-TIP In a hurry and need some advice on cellulite massage guns?
-Check out our buying guide on the best massage guns for cellulite.
+TIP: In a hurry and need some advice on cellulite percussive massagers?
+Check out our guide on the best massage guns for cellulite.

 What is Cellulite?
 What Causes It?

-Cellulite is a word used to describe areas of skin with a dimpled, cottage-cheese-like appearance.
-These areas are most commonly found on the buttocks, hips, and thighs, but can also develop in other areas including the arms and belly.
+It is a word used to describe areas of skin with a dimpled, cottage cheese-like appearance.
+These areas are most commonly found on the buttocks, hips, and thighs but can also develop in other areas, including the arms and belly.

-The exact causes of cellulite are still unknown, but the likely cause is related to fibrous connective tissue – the ropes and covers holding down everything beneath the skin – becoming less firm and allowing small groups of fat cells to push through towards the surface of the skin.
+The exact causes of cellulite are still unknown.
+Still, the likely cause is related to fibrous connective tissue – the ropes and covers holding down everything beneath the skin – becoming less firm and allowing small groups of fat cells to push through toward the skin’s surface.

 This causes a bumpy, curdled appearance of the skin from an outside view.